andywhite37/blog/content/blog/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 params maybe serve as supporting types.
 Another clue is whether your type is a data structure that carries some single type of data - in this case your type is almost certainly a functor.

+You might also find that your data type has multiple values that make sense to map, and in these cases you might have a **bifunctor**, **trifunctor**, **quadfunctor**, etc. These are all basically just types that allow you to map more than one of the polymorphic types, assuming you can still abide by the functor laws.
+The rule of thumb with FP is that someone has likely already figured it out, named it, and fully-implemented it, so if you think you've found something interesting, look for prior art.

 # Function functor